Phalyce Mang'anda set for fundraising show today

-One of Malawi’s renowned, female, gospel musicians, Phalyce Mang’anda has organized a ‘Hymns and Worship Live Gospel Concert’ as she wants to raise funds for a secondary school student with disability.
+One of Malawi’s renowned, female, gospel musicians, Phalyce Mang’anda, has organized a ‘Hymns and Worship Live Gospel Concert’ as she wants to raise funds for a secondary school student with disability.

 Confirming the development to Malawi24, Mang’anda said the live concert will be held today at Mibawa Multipurpose Hall in Blantyre from 1700 hours.